 Yeast can infect men too.
 The presentation of yeast infections in men include:

 Complications of Yeast Infection:

-Yeast Infection is diagnosed on the basis of past history of such infections, a pelvic exam by the doctor, the presence of any vaginal secretions, and evaluating the vaginal smear for confirming the infection.
+Yeast Infection is diagnosed based on past history of such infections, a pelvic exam by the doctor, the presence of any vaginal secretions, and evaluating the vaginal smear for confirming the infection.
 The identification of the fungus is important as the treatment will be based on the same.
-The treatment is thus based on the type of fungus causing the infection as well on the fact that the infection is complicated or uncomplicated.
+Thus, the treatment is based on the type of fungus causing the infection and the fact that it is complicated or uncomplicated.
 Fungal infection of the mouth or the gut is assessed through an endoscopy.
-Invasive infection can be detected through blood culture tests.
+Invasive infections can be detected through blood culture tests.
 Other diagnostic measures include Fungal culture tests via skin scrapping, swab tests, blood and urine tests, and sputum culture.

 Ways to prevent Yeast Infection:

 Yeast infection can be irritable and uncomfortable as it involves sensitive skin portions.
-It is advisable to address it as early as possible and take the right treatment as per the fungus manifested and the severity of the disease.
+It is advisable to address it as early as possible and take the right treatment as per the fungus manifested and its severity.
 It usually gets treated in a few months to a year.
-But if the infection lasts for longer or is recurrent, it shouldn’t be ignored and medical assistance should be undertaken at the earliest.
-If it enters the bloodstream, then it becomes difficult to control and manage the spread, thus leading to worsening of symptoms and can affect the vital organs also.
+But if the infection lasts for longer or is recurrent, it shouldn’t be ignored, and medical assistance should be undertaken at the earliest.
+If it enters the bloodstream, it becomes difficult to control and manage the spread, thus worsening symptoms and affecting the vital organs.
 The earlier the issue is addressed, the lesser painful it becomes to manage and treat such infections.
 Unlike bacterial and viral infections, any fungal infection takes longer to resolve.